How to keep illnesses away in the family

 - Stay hydrated.
 It has been shown that water generates better defenses against infections such as the flu.

-- Take Vitamin C supplements daily .
-It is the nutrient that has been shown the most to support the immune system to protect them from diseases by scientific magazines such as Scielo.
+- Consume Vitamin C supplements daily .
+It is the nutrient that has been shown the most to support the immune system to protect them from diseases by scientific journals such as Scielo.

-Remember: if someone at home has an infectious disease with fever, cough or shortness of breath, visit the doctor.
+Remember: if someone at home has an infectious disease with fever, cough or difficulty breathing, visit the doctor.

-Stay sheltered for at least 10 days from the start of symptoms and three days after they disappear, or until the doctor tells you to.
+Stay sheltered for at least 10 days from when symptoms start and three days after they disappear, or until your doctor tells you to.